Description

 Size

-Scrub Python are the largest Python species in Australia while they are known to frequently reach 5 metres in length there are unconfirmed records of them attain lengths of 8 metres.
+The Scrub Python is the largest Python species in Australia while they are known to frequently reach 5 metres in length there are unconfirmed records of them attaining lengths of 8 metres.
+They weigh up to 25kgs.

 Diet